Minimal orthonormal bases for pure quantum state estimation: Discussion and Conclusions

-A potential extension of this work is a better characterization of the states that the method cannot reconstruct.
-It would be interesting to design an adaptive procedure that can detect, with just the measurement of the canonical basis, when a given state cannot be accurately estimated, and then adjust the subsequent measurements accordingly.
-By doing so, we could potentially expand the range of pure quantum states that can be successfully reconstructed, or even establish a "really" PSIC-POVM \cite{Finkelstein2004, Wang2018}.
-Furthermore, an extension to multi-qudit systems may be of interest for quantum computing applications.
+A potential extension of this work is a better characterization of the states the method cannot reconstruct and explore subspaces where our PSIC-POVM would become an IC-POVM \cite{Rehacek2009}.
+It would be interesting to design an adaptive procedure that can detect, with just the measurement of the canonical basis, when a given state cannot be accurately estimated and then adjust the subsequent measurements accordingly.
+By doing so, we could potentially expand the range of pure quantum states that can be successfully reconstructed or even establish a "really" PSIC-POVM \cite{Finkelstein2004, Wang2018}.
+Furthermore, an extension to multi-qudit systems may be interesting for applications in quantum computing.

 \onecolumngrid